sfx101/deck/README.md

 ### Why a GUI?

-- Starting, stopping, re-building is pretty painful in Laradock when you're working on a number of projects
+- Starting, stopping, re-building is pretty painful when you're working on a number of projects
 - Setting up more than one project requires a bit of expert knowledge in Laradock, especially when someone is getting started, the desktop app solves this problem by using random open ports without editing any server config
 - Takes away the learning curve on knowing Laradock / Docker commands so that things can be done at the click of a button
 - Developers who still rely on XAMPP / WAMP gets a look how powerful Docker is as a development environment